Generic name: voxelotor

 How should I store Oxbryta?

-- Oxbryta comes in a child-resistant package.
+- The Oxbryta bottle comes with a child-resistant closure.

 Keep all medicines out of the reach of children and pets.

-General information about the safe and effective use of Oxbryta.
+General information about the safe and effective use of Oxbryta

 Medicines are sometimes prescribed for purposes other than those listed in a Patient Information leaflet.
 Do not use this medicine for a condition for which it was not prescribed.
 Do not give it to other people, even if they have the same symptoms that you have.
 It may harm them.
 You can ask your healthcare provider or pharmacist for information that is written for health professionals.